VIU-L/LLM-as-judge-for-DSL/README.md

 Newly done:
 LLM RAGdemander, it is now connected to RAGsearcher
-results: RAGdemander ok in proposing relevant ideas, but the transformer cannot correctly match to the paragraph.
+results: RAGdemander ok in proposing relevant ideas, but the transformer cannot robustly match to the paragraph.
 potential solution: point 4 in ToDo

 ToDo: